mccaffers/search-ops/README.md

 Testing
 * Swift testing with various responses `./Tests/Resources`
-* On push tests with Github Actions with Sonarcloud analysis
+* On build tests with Github Actions with Sonarcloud analysis